Connects: Valdez to Fairbanks, AK

 V 82.2 F 279.8 Pippin Lake Bed and Breakfast.

-V 100.2 F 261.8 Turnoff for historic COPPER CENTER (pop.
-282) on Old Richardson Highway loop; fishing and raft trips at Alaska River Wrangellers.
-The historic Copper Center Lodge here was destroyed by fire in May 2012 and is replaced by Old Town Copper Center Inn & Restaurant with gas, grocery and liquor store.
+V 100.2 F 261.8 South junction with Old Richardson Highway loop to historic COPPER CENTER (pop.
+315); George I. Ashby Memorial Museum and Trail of ’98 Museum Annex.
+Fishing and raft trips at Alaska River Wrangellers.
+The historic Copper Center Lodge here was destroyed by fire in May 2012 and was replaced by Old Town Copper Center Inn & Restaurant with gas, grocery and liquor store.

-V 101.6 F 260.4 Turnoff for Copper River Princess Wilderness Lodge; food and lodging.
+V 101.6 F 260.4 Turnoff uphill on Brenwick-Craig Road to west for Copper River Princess Wilderness Lodge; restaurant, lodging, great views.

 V 106.8 F 255.2 Wrangell-St. Elias National Park and Preserve Visitor Center has indoor geographic and natural history displays.
-The Ahtna Cultural Center located in the visitor center complex has a fish wheel on display (see photo) and indoor Native history and cultural displays.
+The Ahtna Cultural Center located in the visitor center complex has a fish wheel on display (see photo at right) and indoor Native history and cultural displays.

 V 111 F 251 Tazlina River Trading Post phone 907-822-3277; groceries, gas, fishing licenses, groceries.

 V 115 F 247 Junction with Glenn Highway.
 GLENNALLEN (pop.
 454); all services.
-The Hub of Alaska (24-hours daily with groceries, gas, diesel) and Copper Valley Visitor Information.
+The Hub of Alaska (open 24-hours year-round; groceries, gas, diesel) and Copper Valley Visitor Information.

 V 118 F 244 Dry Creek State Recreation Site campground.